ibm-research/swifthlm/README.txt

 processing and responding requests from SwiftHLM middleware for performing SwiftHLM functions.

-SwiftHLM Handler is the component of SwiftHLM = that invokes backend HLM operations via SwiftHLM generick backend interface (GBI).
-For each backend a Connector needs to be implemented that maps GBI requests to the backend HLM operatins.
-Location of the Connector executable needs to be configured in object-server.conf file on the storage nodes.
-Example of content that needs to be added to this file is:
+SwiftHLM Handler is the component of SwiftHLM  that invokes backend HLM operations via SwiftHLM generic backend interface (GBI).
+For each backend a Connector needs to be implemented that maps GBI requests to the backend HLM operations.

+A backend specific connector can be installed as a standard python module, or simply stored as a .py file at arbirary location to which the swift user has access.
+Then SwiftHLM should be configured to use that specific connector/backend, by appending the content of swifthlm/object-server.conf.merge file to /etc/swift/object-server.conf, and edditing the corresponding configuration values to match the specific connector/backend.

+Example of the content of edited swifthlm/object-server.conf.merge, to use it with IBM Spectrum Archive storage backend (assuming the corresponding connector is available and installed - DISCLAIMER: availability or not availability of such a connector for IBM Spectrum Archive is not stated or implied by this configuration example) is:

 ### High latency media (hlm) configuration on storage node
 [hlm]